Kernix13/markdown-cheatsheet/README.md

 ### Headings

 There are 6 headings just like in HTML.
 Use a single hashtag for H1 and 6 hashtags for H6.
-The top title of this docuement is an H1 with a single hash, this section (**Miscellaneous**) uses 2 hashtags, and this sub-section (**Headings**) uses 3 hashtags.
+The top title of this document is an H1 with a single hash, this section (**Miscellaneous**) uses 2 hashtags, and this sub-section (**Headings**) uses 3 hashtags.

 **NOTE**: There is an automatic horizontal rule added when you use syntax for H1 and H2.